 Clinical Testing and Work-Up

-It is very important for babies born with IP to have an eye examination by an ophthalmologist.
+It is very important for babies born with IP to have an eye examination by a pediatric ophthalmologist.
 This should be done monthly until age four months, then every three months from age four months to one year, every six months from age one to three years, and annually after age three years.
 The eye problems associated with IP can be severe, but may be effectively managed if recognized early.

 The following evaluations may be done to determine the severity of disease in those affected with IP. physical examination with particular emphasis on the skin, hair, nails, and neurologic system, electroencephalography (EEG) and magnetic resonance imaging (MRI) if seizures, other neurologic abnormalities, or retinal abnormalities are present, magnetic resonance angiography to look for cerebrovascular lesions, and developmental screening.